gyulanemeth/bluefox.email/features.md

   - question: "What integrations does BlueFox Email support?"
     answer: "BlueFox Email integrates with Zapier (6 triggers and 8 actions), supports webhooks for real-time event notifications (sent, opened, clicked, bounced, complained, and subscription events), Supabase auth emails via SMTP, and provides a full HTTP API for custom integrations."
   - question: "Does BlueFox Email have a free plan?"
     answer: "BlueFox Email includes 3,000 free sends with no credit card required.
-There is no monthly subscription — you buy send packs as needed (credits valid for 12 months).
+There is no monthly subscription, you buy send packs as needed (credits valid for 12 months).
 The Essential pack is $50 for 50,000 sends."
   - question: "How does segmentation work in BlueFox Email?"
     answer: "Segments in BlueFox Email are dynamic groups built with AND/OR logic.
 You can filter contacts by custom properties, tags, or email engagement (opened, not opened, clicked, not clicked within N days).
 Segments update automatically and can be used in campaigns, automations, and audience filters."
   - question: "What analytics does BlueFox Email provide?"